jasparagus/LoLlyPlotty/README.md

 ## To-Do:
++ Re-implement party size plot

++ Plot for what champions are in the game (enemy or ally) but not played by you); use overlaid red(enemy team)/green(ally team) bars with winrates, with n_games printed below each bar

-+ Re-implement fractional variables (for histograms): percentage of team's (VARIABLE) that the player did/earned/etc. (e.g. damage or gold)
++ Add new fractional variables (for histograms): percentage of team's (VARIABLE) that the player did/earned/etc. (e.g. damage or gold)
-  + Damage
-  + Gold
   + XP
   + Wards placed
   + Kills/Deaths/Assists?

++ Figure out a better (e.g. scrollable) dropdown for selecting plots, since there are so many options now... maybe a listbox instead of a dropdown?

 + Identify starting item(s) on a per-match basis - this may require "timeline" data api calls, which are not currently implemented